nvsnkv/NVs.OccupancySensor/readme.md

 # NV's [Computer Vision] Room Occupancy Sensor
 ## What's That?
-Containerized open-source ASP.Net Core application and MQTT client that uses computer vision to identify someone's presence in the room.
+Open-source ASP.Net Core application and MQTT client that uses computer vision to identify someone's presence in the room.
-Uses background subtraction algorithms to identify if camera sees something which is not a part of furnishings.
+App uses background subtraction algorithms to identify if camera sees something which is not a part of furnishings.
 MQTT client supports configuration convention used by Home Assistant [MQTT integration](https://www.home-assistant.io/docs/mqtt/)
 ## How to Use It?
 Setup the app to connect it with your camera, MQTT server and have fun!
-You can run it as a regular ASP.Net Core application on Windows host (x86_64) or build a docker image to run it on Linux (x86_64 or arm32).
+You can run it as a regular ASP.Net Core application on Windows host (x86_64) or Linux host (x86_64 or arm32).
 Application can use local cameras attached to host, IP cameras (at least the ones which send MJPEG streams) or even a video file.

 ## Getting Started
 ### Prerequisites